 The same thing applies to the experiences of other races, other genders, LGBTQ folks, and anyone else who finds themselves at a disadvantage because of things outside their control.

-Cheesy as it may sound, a little kindness and empathy really does go a long, long way.
+Cheesy as it may sound, a little kindness and empathy really do go a long, long way.

 ★ ★ ★